GST Notice

 From 2022-23 onwards, the GST system automatically compares your GSTR-1 (invoice-level outward supply details) with your GSTR-3B (self-assessed tax payment summary) for every month.
 If the taxable value or tax liability in GSTR-3B is less than what you declared in GSTR-1, the system automatically generates a DRC-01B intimation.

-This is a system-generated notice - no human officer has specifically reviewed your case.
+This is a system-generated notice.
+No human officer has specifically reviewed your case.
 But it still demands a response and carries real consequences if ignored.

 Source: Rule 88C, CGST Rules 2017, inserted by Notification 26/2022-CT dated 26.12.2022.